Troubleshooting Guide for Snippets Pasting Only Part of the Text or Code

 Open System Settings → Privacy & Security → Accessibility.

-Confirm Flow is listed and the toggle is on.
+Confirm Wispr Flow is listed and the toggle is on.

-Remove Flow from the list and re-add it if issues persist.
+Remove Flow from the list and re-add it if the issue persists.

 Trigger the snippet again.
 If the full text pastes, permissions were the cause.

-Note: If accessibility permission is revoked, Flow detects this when you try to dictate and opens the right settings screen automatically.
-This works on both Mac and Android.
+Note: Flow detects missing accessibility access when you try to dictate and opens the right settings screen automatically.

 3. Dictate the trigger phrase by itself